-This behaviour will be logged on Behaviour Watch as a behaviour log,
+This behaviour will be logged on Behaviour Watch by the teacher as a behaviour log, and as a Reset log by the member of staff facilitating the Reset after the event.

 The child will be supported to work through the barrier to their learning by breaking the cycle of behaviour and reflecting on this in a different space.
 The teacher will sustain their relationship with the child by managing this calmly and with empathy, acknowledging that the child needs further support to continue positively with their day.
 Upon returning to the class the child will feel welcomed back and any additional provision identified will be put in place to help them be successful with their day.